 OSPs will always send a SHAKEN passport attesting to the validity of the TN independent of if upstream business entities sign their own calls using certificates.

-OSPs will be able to audit the mechanism(s) used to establish authorization for a customer to use specific TNs as the customer Caller ID for industry traceback purposes
+Signed PASSporTs delivered to TSPs must provide sufficient information to enable traceback activity to uniquely identify the originating TN Customer.
+Depending on the scope of the signing certificates, traceback could be performed via the OSP, the TNSP or both OSP and TNSP.

 TNSPs and RespOrgs are authorized issuers of TNs to business entities and can vouch for a customer’s right to use a given TN as their Caller ID.